 Switch to LEDsÂ

-Switching your Christmas tree lights from incandescent bulbs to efficient LEDs can reduce the amount of electricity your tree uses by up to 90%.
+Switching your Christmas tree lights from incandescent bulbs to efficient LEDs reduces the amount of electricity your tree uses by up to 90%.
 LED bulbs also heat up much less than classic fairy lights.
 This saves energy- and also means they’re safer to use around paper or other flammable decorations.

 Â